What is Encryption? Beginner’s Guide From Plain Text to Cipher Text

 Here are some of the real-world applications of encryption:

-• E-Commerce Transactions: When a user buys something online using a credit card, the website or app they are using will protect their financial information using encryption.
-Hence, credit card details or other sensitive information remains encrypted, making it difficult for anyone to access them without permission.
+• Hence, credit card details or other sensitive information remain encrypted, making it difficult for anyone to access them without permission.
 The website/app they are using will also store the credit card details securely so hackers or other unauthorized parties can’t steal them.

-• Email: Email providers make use of encryption mechanism to secure the messages sent between two users.
+• Email: Email providers make use of an email encryption mechanism to secure the messages sent between two users.
 This is important while sending sensitive information, as passwords/financial data, which should not be accessible to unauthorized parties.

-• Virtual Private Networks: VPN encrypts all internet traffic between a user’s device & VPN server, protects from interception by cyber criminals.
+• Virtual Private Networks: VPN encrypts all internet traffic between a user’s device & VPN server, protecting from interception by cyber criminals.
 This is particularly useful for remote workers who need to access company networks from outside the office.

 Symmetric Encryption:

 Symmetric Encryption is a type of encryption where the same key is used for both the encryption & decryption of a message or data.
 The encryption key is used to convert the plaintext (original message) into a ciphertext (encrypted message).
-The decryption key is used to convert the ciphertext back into plaintext.
-Hence, both the sender and receiver of the message must have the same secret key to communicate.

 Symmetric Encryption